Haj subsidy: From sea travel to air travel

+Since 1994 the round trip cost to Jeddah, Saudi Arabia has been fixed at ₹12000 per pilgrim, and the government has footed the rest of the bill.
+Since 2000, over 1.5 million Muslims have used the subsidy; since 2008, over 120,000 Indian Muslims every year made use of the subsidy.
+In 2007 the government spent ₹47454 per passenger.
+The Haj subsidy includes an airfare subsidy, as well as assistance to Muslim pilgrims for domestic travel to reach specially designed Haj departure airport terminals, meals, medical care and lodging assistance provided by the Government of India.
+The Indian government has created separate Haj air terminals for Muslim pilgrims for their convenience at major airports.
+The average airfare subsidy was about ₹73526 per Muslim pilgrim in 2008, while the average non-airfare financial assistance was ₹2697 per pilgrim.
+The total subsidy provided by the Government of India was US$1,815 per Muslim pilgrim in 2008.
+In the year 2009 the cost was ₹8.26 billion.

 The Ministry of Civil Aviation provided a subsidy for air travel to the pilgrims through the Haj Committee of India.
 The amount on air travel charged per pilgrim during Haj 2014 was Rs.
 35,000/- whereas the actual air fare ranged from Rs.
 63,750 to Rs.
 1,63,350 depending on the embarkation point in India which were always higher than normal charges of air tickets.
 For Haj-2015, an amount of Rs.
 42,000/- will be charged as airfare from each pilgrim performing Haj through HCOI.
 The subsidy amount extended was Rs.
 836.56 crores in 2012 to Rs.
 680.03 crores in 2013.
 In 2014, it has further reduced to Rs.
 533 crores.